 In this section we present the experimental setup developed to test the proposed framework, as well as the results achieved by it.
 The \emph{small} setup is a grid-like environment with four horizontal and four vertical narrow road segments, abstracted into a graph with 16 nodes, as shown in Fig.~\ref{fig:Small4Robots}.
 In this setup, four robots are initially located at the four corners of the map (the depots), and each of them has to travel to three other locations before returning to its depot.
 For instance, robot \emph{A4}, represented in yellow and initially located in the top-right corner, corresponding to Node \emph{N04} has to travel to the locations \emph{N23}, \emph{N21}, and \emph{N24}, in this order, before going back to \emph{N04}.

-A second experiment, shown in Fig.~\ref{fig:Large10Robots} (last page) is set up using a map that mimics a factory layout, in which an assembly line is located in the middle and on each side of it there is a set of kitting area where the robots, dispatched from two depot areas pick up the material to deliver to the assembly line.
+A second experiment, shown in Fig.~\ref{fig:Large10Robots} (last page) is set up using a map that mimics a factory layout, in which an assembly line is located in the middle and on each side of it there is a set of kitting areas where the robots, dispatched from two depot areas, pick up the material to deliver to the assembly line.
 All road segments are narrow, with the exception of the two main ones running parallel to the assembly line.
 The map is abstracted into a graph with 106 nodes and 292 edges.
 In this set up, ten robots are initially located in the two depot areas, five in each; each robot starts and returns to its own depot, after visiting one of the kitting areas (pickup) and one of the work stations in the assembly line (delivery).

 The scheduler uses the state-of-the-art MILP solver Gurobi 12.0.1 \cite{gurobi} to solve the \emph{E-Routing} and \emph{Path Changing} sub-problems and the state-of-the-art SMT solver Z3 4.14.1 \cite{de2008z3} to solve the \emph{Capacity Verification} sub-problem.
 The MPC problem is solved via the PANOC algorithm \cite{Stella_2017_panoc}, which is a real-time nonlinear optimal control solver.
-Experiments are run on a MacBook Pro with 18GB of RAM and M3 Pro core running Sequoia 15.5.\footnote{The implementation of the proposed framework including both the scheduler based on ComSat and the MPC, and the problem instances used for testing are available at \url{https://github.com/Woodenonez/TrajPlan-ScheMPC}}
+Experiments are run on a MacBook Pro with 18GB of RAM and M3 Pro core running Sequoia 15.5.\footnote{The implementation of the proposed framework, including the scheduler based on ComSat, the MPC, and the problem instances, is available at \url{https://github.com/Woodenonez/TrajPlan-ScheMPC}}